fsinfuhh/mafiasi/README.md

 make
 ```

-If you want to use jabber (ejabberd) you have to load the SQL schema
+If you want to use jabber (ejabberd), you have to load the SQL schema
 into the database (you'll find it in the ejabberd source code),
 migrate the jabber database and do some changes to the tables
 ```